 The income statement reports a corporation's net income for the period of time indicated in its heading.
-The income statement is also known as the statement of income, statement of earnings, statement of operations, profit and loss statement, or P&L. The following is a condensed version of an income statement for a regular corporation that sells products:
+The income statement is also known as the following:

 *The period of time could be a year, quarter, month, 13 weeks, eight months, etc.

 **The earnings per share must be reported if a corporation's shares of stock are traded on a stock exchange.